Xceptance/xlt-documentation/content/en/load-testing/How-Tos/load-model.md

 ---

 ## Motivation
 One of the decisions you have to make before running a load test is the selection of the right load model.
-A load model describes what basic characteristic are influenced to reach a certain load and performance behavior.
+A load model describes what basic characteristics are influenced to reach a certain load and performance behavior.

 Let's just clarify some terminology before we talk about the models, because the definitions used in the following paragraph are not unique across the industry: